 Blockchain Bodycams (2 Part Series)

-Police bodycams are an essential piece of equipment for modern law enforcement, but there is a problem.
-The evidence on these cameras can be tampered with, and it's already become a problem.
-Blockchain technology can help solve this, and it's possible today.
+Police bodycams are an essential piece of equipment for modern law enforcement.
+But there is a problem.
+Videos can be faked.
+Blockchain technology can aid in the battle against malicious video forgery.

 The importance of the videos is unquestionable, but is the threat of video alteration real?
 Very.